 – Adoption.com – Join the World’s Largest Adoption Community, 240,550 Members 2,960,000 Posts

 – Adoption Council.org – Post-adoption support publications

-- National Foster Care and Adoption Directory Search – “The National Foster Care & Adoption Directory offers contact information for State child welfare officials, programs, organizations, and services with a focus on foster care, permanency, and adoption.”
+Child Welfare National Foster Care and Adoption Directory Search – “The National Foster Care & Adoption Directory offer contact information for state child welfare officials, programs, organizations, and services with a focus on foster care, permanency, and adoption.”

-- Show Hope – “In order to continue to restore hope, we work to provide practical teaching and resources to better equip parents, churches, and professionals in this journey.”
+– Show Hope – “To continue to restore hope, we work to provide practical teaching and resources to better equip parents, churches, and professionals in this journey.”

 Post-Adoption Support and Resources for Birth Parents:

 – Adoption.com – World’s Largest Adoption Community, 240,550 Members 2,960,000 Posts